Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Introduction

-Section \ref{UnitarySL} develops the framework of unitarizable $\gg$-supermodules and examines the consequences of unitarity.
-We define Harish-Chandra supermodules and show that any unitarizable highest weight $\gg$-supermodule arises as a quotient of a Verma supermodule, leading naturally to the introduction of the Shapovalov form—a contravariant Hermitian form.
-Additionally, we discuss a distinguished class of $\even$-constituents known as relative holomorphic discrete series modules.
+Section~\ref{UnitarySL} introduces unitarizable $\gg$-supermodules and analyzes the consequences of unitarity.
+Harish-Chandra supermodules are defined, and it is shown that every unitarizable highest weight $\gg$-supermodule arises as a quotient of a Verma supermodule, leading to the Shapovalov form as the canonical contravariant Hermitian form.
+We further examine the $\gg_{\bar{0}}$-constituents of unitarizable highest weight $\gg$-supermodules and introduce a distinguished subclass, the relative holomorphic discrete series modules.

-In Section \ref{DiracOperatorDiracCohomology}, we present an overview of Dirac operators and Dirac cohomology, establishing a Dirac induction functor that is left-adjoint to Dirac cohomology for unitarizable supermodules.
+Section~\ref{ch::Dirac_operator_Dirac_cohomology} provides an overview of Dirac operators and Dirac cohomology in the language of the quantum Weil algebra and constructs a Dirac induction functor that is left adjoint to Dirac cohomology on unitarizable supermodules.

-Section \ref{DiracAndUnitarity} investigates the interplay between Dirac operators, Dirac cohomology, and unitarity.
-In particular, we demonstrate how the Dirac operator encodes unitarity and compute the Dirac cohomology of unitarizable simple $\gg$-supermodules.
+Section~\ref{DiracAndUnitarity} examines the interaction between Dirac operators, Dirac cohomology, and unitarity.
+In particular, the Dirac operator is shown to detect unitarity, and the Dirac cohomology of unitarizable simple $\gg$-supermodules is computed.

-Finally, in Section \ref{Applications}, we explore further aspects of the Dirac operator and Dirac cohomology for unitarizable $\gg$-supermodules.
-This includes a new characterization of unitarity, its relation to Kostant’s cohomology, a character formula, and the formulation of a Dirac index.
+Finally, Section~\ref{sec::complementary_perspectives} discusses further applications of the Dirac operator and Dirac cohomology.
+These include a new characterization of unitarity, a relation with Kostant’s cohomology, the introduction of a Dirac index and formulas for formal $\kk^{\CC}$-characters.